openid/authzen/authorization-api-1_0.md

 nextPageToken:
 : OPTIONAL.
 A string that MAY be used in a Search Request to fetch the next set of responses.

-#### Principal Query Result {#principal-query-result}
+#### Subject Query Result {#subject-query-result}
-A Principal Query Result is JSON object combining a principal, a list of asset attribute names and an action.
-Given that a Principal Query result is expected to be the response to a Subject Search, only positive matches should be returned; i.e., only those principals that match the search criteria (those principals that are allowed to access the provided Asset Attributes).
-Any principals absent from the results do not have any access to the Asset.
+A Subject Query Result is JSON object combining a subject, a list of asset attribute names and an action.
+Given that a Subject Query result is expected to be the response to a Subject Search, only positive matches should be returned; i.e., only those subjects that match the search criteria (those subjects that are allowed to access the provided Resource Attributes).
+Any Subjects absent from the results do not have any access to the Asset.
-A Principal Query Result has the following fields:
+A Subject Query Result has the following fields:

 actions:
 : OPTIONAL.
 An Array of the action for which the decision is provided.
 The format is as described in the Actions section ({{actions}}).
 The values in this list should match the values provided as queries in the Subject Search request.